ranveer5289/sfcc_ecdn_logs_transformer/README.md

 [W3C log format](https://www.w3.org/TR/WD-logfile.html) is an official standard.
 These are plain text files.

-W3C log format is one of the format which is accepted by SEO log file analyzer like [Screaming Frog](https://www.screamingfrog.co.uk/log-file-analyser/)
+W3C log format is one of the format which is accepted by SEO log file analyzer like [Screaming Frog](https://www.screamingfrog.co.uk/log-file-analyser/).
+Other log format supported by Screaming Frog are Apache Logs, HAProxy

 ## Usage